-If you are a person living with disability or caring for someone with disability in Western Australia, you may already have noticed some changes in the way that disability services are delivered.
+If you are a person living with disability or caring for someone with disability in Western Australia, you may have noticed some changes in the way that disability services are delivered.

-Transition to the NDIS in Western Australia
+- NDIS Western Australia

-Last reviewed: July 2018
+Last reviewed: June 2021